andydlindsay/mar01-2021/w01d03/README.md

 * If you explicitly know the name of the key, use dot syntax
 * If the key is a variable, use square bracket

+* use for..of with everything except objects, because 'of' and 'object' both start with 'o'